TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

    - Multiple cells may be monitored with one temperature sensor, if EV.7.5 is met for all cells sensed by the sensor.
 EV.7.5.6 [1]

-- Cell balancing is not permitted when the Shutdown Circuit is Open ( EV.7.2, EV.8.4 ) EV.7.3.3[1]

 ### Constraints